 PMA: This review of CPS research featured discussion of the latest research on assuring microbial quality and safety of agricultural water, soil amendments, produce wash water systems, and other hot topics.
 The key findings from numerous presentations are highlighted and discussed in light of their significance to help you understand how to use this information to enhance produce safety programs in your business.

 Chemical Engineering: The detector is based on the absorption spectrum of chemical products, such as agricultural pesticides, and can indicate the level of pesticide residues in fruits and vegetables within a few seconds.
 Lamps on the wireless charger indicate the testing results.

-Read the full article at the BBC news website
+Read the full article at the Chemical Engineering website

-Read the full article at the FSANZ website
+Read the full article at the GLOBALG.A.P. website

-Read the full article at the Food Safety News website
+Read the full article at the Global Food Safety Initiative website